sommer1991/SVNContributionCounter/README.md

 # SVNContributionCounter
-count SVN contribution by lines of code for each author in a specified time period
+count SVN contribution by lines of code for each author in a specified time period.\n
 Usage:
 specify the following variables in the main method:
 1. SVN repository, username and password.